How to Apply

 Who can apply?

 The workshop is designed to provide opportunities for artists, curators and writers resident in Cornwall and the South West.
 Candidates from outside the region may apply if they have a special interest in and relationship with the South West and have knowledge and experience that could be of particular relevance to the workshop.

 The workshop will accommodate twelve participants selected from the open call.

-This year’s selection panel includes Teresa Gleadowe, independent curator and writer, and Andy Holden.
+This year’s selection panel includes Teresa Gleadowe, independent curator and writer, and artist Elizabeth Price.

-Selection will prioritise benefit to Cornwall and the South West and will be based on completed application forms received following the Call for Participation and information provided.
+Selection will be based on completed application forms and supporting information received following the Call for Participation.

 Dates and deadlines

 The workshop will take place from Friday 4 to Friday 11 March 2022.

-The opening date for applications is Monday 5 August.
-Completed applications must be sent via email to [email protected] no later than 5pm on Friday 6 September.
-Selected participants will be informed by Friday 13 September.
+Completed applications must be sent via email to [email protected] no later than midnight on Sunday 16 January 2022.
+Selected participants will be informed by Wednesday 26 January.

-The Cornwall Workshop is residential and accommodation will be provided at Kestle Barton.
+The Cornwall Workshop is residential and accommodation is provided at Kestle Barton.
 Please note that all rooms are for shared occupancy and we are not able to offer individual rooms.
 Facilities include shared bathrooms, living rooms, kitchens and dining space, and a seminar room.
-All meals will be provided.
+All meals are provided.